-The example shown in section 3 shows that 3D objects can be stored in mainstream Geo-DBMS even tough the geometry types are 2D.
-There are two ways of storing 3D objects in Geo-DBMS: using the existing data types or creating user-define spatial types.
+The example shown in Section 3 shows that 3D objects can be stored in mainstream Spatial Spatial geo-DBMS even tough the geometry types are 2D.
+There are two ways of storing 3D objects in Spatial geoDBMS: using the existing data types or creating user-define spatial types.
 In this paper we will discuss on the first approach.
 In this approach the 3D objects are represented as a set polygons (with 3D coordinates) composing the object.
-This approach also has the advantage of being 'understandable' for all the frontends (GIS/CAD/AEC) since it is supported by the DBMS.
-In Oracle Spatial, 3D object can be represented as polyhedron (body with flat faces) which is 3D polygon stored as a list of polygons or as multipolygon (one polygons consisting of several polygons).
-Figure 1.0 is the UML class diagram that shows the data structure of polyhedron data model.
+This approach also has the advantage of being 'understandable' for all the front-ends (GIS/CAD/AEC) since it is supported by the DBMS.
+In Oracle Spatial, 3D object can be represented as polyhedron (body with flat faces) which is 3D polygon stored as a list of polygons or as multipolygon (one polygon consisting of several polygons).
+Figure 1 is the UML class diagram that shows the data structure of polyhedron data model.